fgimian/venver/README.md

 ## Bugs ##

 * Auto-complete of virtualenvs with spaces doesn't work correctly
 * Initialising a virtualenv without a name doesn't allow you to send options to virtualenv
+* Fish autocomplete is a little inaccurate

 ## Current Plans ##

 * Unit tests using bats
-* Possibly support for zsh and fish in the near future
+* Support for zsh
+* Autocomplete for virtualenv options (if possible)